Research Training Fellowships

 Your sponsoring laboratory must be in an eligible NHS or academic institution in the UK or Republic of Ireland.

-Your sponsor must have a contract of employment with the academic institution or, in the case of an NHS employee, an honorary academic appointment.
-He/she must also have tenure beyond the duration of the proposed fellowship and be in a position to guarantee space and facilities for the tenure of the award.
+Your sponsor must have a contract of employment with the academic institution (or, in the case of an NHS employee, an honorary academic appointment) and must have tenure for the duration of the proposed fellowship.

 For research to be carried out primarily in a low- and middle-income country, an appropriate training institute and sponsor must be identified.